djpowers/personal-site/now.md

 ## ✍️ Working

+My main priority while being hunkered down at home is to [flatten the curve](https://www.flattenthecurve.com/).

-I'm currently focused on building out this site.
+Other than that, I'm focused on building out this site.
 I initially wanted to build this one out from scratch, but realized that is not really practical for modern front-end web development.
 The [Jamstack](https://jamstack.org/) and [static site generators](https://www.staticgen.com/) have been intriguing to me of late, so I decided to leverage [Eleventy 🎈🐀](https://www.11ty.dev/) for basic templating and build steps.
 It doesn't add any code to the final output that I didn't write, which was a goal of mine.

 Also trying to help one friend start a blog and another build out a podcast site.
 Will share when there's something to share. 📰 🎧